vzhenylenko/shanks-algo-gui/README.md

 # Overview
-GUI implementation with tkinter of ["Baby-step giant-step algorithm"](https://en.wikipedia.org/wiki/Baby-step_giant-step) for [discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) problem (logarithm in arbitrary group) computation.
-Discrete logarithms is important concept in public-key cryptography and in fact several important algorithms in public-key cryptography base their security on the assumption that the discrete logarithm problem over carefully chosen groups has no efficient solution.
+GUI implementation of "Baby-step giant-step" or Shank's [algorithm](https://en.wikipedia.org/wiki/Baby-step_giant-step) for [discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) problem (logarithm in arbitrary group) with Tkinter python library.
+Dicrete logarithm is an important concept in the public-key cryptography.
+In fact, several important algorithms in public-key cryptography base their security on the assumption that the discrete logarithm problem over carefully chosen groups has no efficient solution.
+Note, that presented algorithm is not efficient enough for attacks on crypto protocols.

-This tool was created for *educational purposes* for interactive step-by-step calculation of dicrete logarithm in a given cyclic group. (note, however, that this algorithm is not efficient enough for crypto-attacks)
+This tool was created for *educational purposes* for university or college students.
+Interactive step-by-step calculation of dicrete logarithm in cyclic group, specified by user.

 # Installation
 You must have Python version >= 3.6 installed.

-After you installed Python clone this github repo:
+After you installed Python, clone this github repo:
 `git clone https://github.com/vzhenylenko/shanks-gui`

 Run script: